spam-this/wwvb_dec/README.md

 encodes using binary phase-shift keying.
 In theory, this will be more reliable.
 But the author has never tried this type of receiver.

-Alternative sources of time such as GPS and internet time can be more reliable and more accurate.

-Anyway, wwvb_dec works by capturing 2 minutes of data from the receiver.
-This time guarantees that at least one complete frame is present.

 # How wwvc_dec works

+wwvb_dec works by capturing 2 minutes of data from the receiver.
+This time guarantees that at least one complete frame (60 seconds, 60 bits/markers, one per second) is present.

-The program searches all possible starting points for the frame to find the best match.
-This is possible because frames contain several known and unchanging portions, the markers and several bits that are "unused" and always sent as zeros.
+The program then searches all possible starting points for the frame to find the best match.
+This is possible because frames contain several known and unchanging portions: the markers and also several bits that are "unused" and always sent as zeros.
 The best frame is the one that shows the fewest bit changes (errors) in the a priori known parts of the frame.

 Once the frame is found, the fields of the frame are decoded by checking if each bit is closest to a 1, a 0, or a marker.

-This is done by sampling the receiver 40 times per second.
+The receiver is sampled 40 times per second.
 For example, a perfectly received "1" looks like this:

    0000000000000000000011111111111111111111